ajcr/urn/README.md

 We didn't specify a size for our draw, so the program returned _all_ draw sizes with a non-zero probability of meeting our constraints.

 By default `urn` returns float numbers for probabilities.
-We can make it show exact rational numbers by appending `show rational`:
+We can make it show exact rational numbers by appending `SHOW RATIONAL`:
 ```
-urn> probability draw 1..5 from red=5, blue=7, green=3 where red >= 2 and blue <= 5 show rational;
+urn> PROBABILITY DRAW 1..5 FROM red=5, blue=7, green=3
+     WHERE red >= 2 AND blue <= 5
+     SHOW RATIONAL;
   draw size  probability
 -----------  -------------
           1  0